vestrel00/contacts-android/README.md

 ----------------------- Query refactor.

+Revisit Includes, add Field generic type to it.
+Update ContentResolverExtensions and Query classes Make all operations an object
+Rename this and GroupOperation to be RawContactsOperation and GroupsOperation Add Field type to Cursors, update CursorFactory and ContentResolverExtensions Add Field type to Mappers, update EntityMapperFactory

 1. Add type info to orderBy for compilation checks in queries instead of runtime.

 2. Only allow order by ContactsFields (and other Contacts table fields like Options) in Query and GeneralQuery.